Have you ever wondered about those curious photographs in your family archive that appear to be printed on a thin sheet of metal?

-Let’s look at five steps to archivally preserve tintypes in your collection!
+Let’s look at how to archivally preserve tintypes in your collection!

-Full tintype plates measured 6.5 x 8.5 inches and were most often cut up prior to sensitizing with photographic chemicals to yield smaller-sized plates: the common “sixth plate” (on left above) was created from a full plate that had been cut into six smaller sheets / a larger “quarter plate” (on right above) was created from a full plate that had been cut into four smaller sheets, and so on.
+Full tintype plates measured 6.5 x 8.5 inches and were most often cut up prior to sensitizing with photographic chemicals to yield smaller-sized plates: the common sixth plate (below left) was created from a full plate that had been cut into six smaller sheets, and the larger quarter plate (below right) was created from a full plate that had been cut into four smaller sheets, and so on.

 Each of these sizes can be readily accommodated in a number of museum-quality archival materials, but we recommend scanning them first.

-Scanning these wonderful family treasures will allow you to print & work with the scan while safely, archivally storing the original.
+Scanning these wonderful family treasures will allow you to print and work with the scan while safely storing the original.

 While the most common tintypes are small, the process often yielded a tremendous amount of detail.
 Scan your tintypes at a higher resolution in order to get a larger image and see far more detail.
 You can share these files with relatives and print scans for your photo album.

-If there is information on the back of your tintypes, consider scanning that too, as temporarily adjusting contrast & color settings might make otherwise unreadable information much clearer.
+If there is information on the back of your tintypes, consider scanning that too, as temporarily adjusting contrast and color settings might make otherwise unreadable information much clearer.

-One of the best and most convenient archival enclosures for protecting your one-of-a-kind tintypes is the HD (High Density) Poly Envelope, which is available in sizes that perfectly fit a variety of tintype formats.
+One of the best and most convenient archival enclosures for protecting your one-of-a-kind tintypes is the HD (High Density) Poly Envelopes, which are available in sizes that perfectly fit a variety of tintype formats.